Data Exercise 2.2: Using OSDF for outputs¶

 andcd

-into the directory - All the required files for this lesson are located at
+into the directory - Download the required files for this lesson using the following command

 File Sizes

-- What are the contents and the size of the
+- What are the sizes of the container and the reference genome file?

 Prepare files for the job¶

 Minimap2 compares and aligns large pieces of genetic information, like DNA sequences.
 This is useful for tasks like identifying similarities between genomes, verifying sequences, or assembling genetic data from scratch.
-For this exercise, we will just do an indexing using the refern
+For this exercise, we will perform indexing using the reference genome.

 Place files in OSDF¶